Afro fusion: 2000s–2010s

 In 2008, Botswana newspaper Mmegi's writer Tshireletso Motlogelwa wrote a think-piece regarding resemblances between fusion band Freshlyground and the acts that came before them, namely predecessors Mango Groove.
 Mango Groove is a South African, African popular music ensemble comprising 11 members inclusive of British descent South African Claire Johnston, formed in 1984.
 The band fuses pop with township music genres like marabi.
 Freshlyground welcomed their former drummer Peter Cohen into the band in 2002.

 In 2009, Zap Mama released their album ReCreations.
 Their collaborators spanned a diverse spectrum, ranging from French actor Vincent Cassel, neo-soul singer Bilal and rock-blues singer-guitarist G.Love.

 Simphiwe Dana, during a live performance.

 In 2010, Freshlyground alongside "The Queen of Latin Music", Colombian singer Shakira released the multilingual afro fusion and soca 2010 FIFA World Cup signature-tune "Waka Waka (This Time for Africa)".
 The fusion song is considered as one of the best selling-singles of all time and obtained number 1 status, in 15 countries.
 The music video garnered over 4 billion views on YouTube, succeeding in it being one of the platform's most viewed videos.

-Simphiwe Dana released her Kulture Noir album, which incorporated elements of afro-juju jazz guitarism by Kunle Ayo, harmonica played by Adam Glasser, Gordon Williams' funk afro-fusion reinterpretation of Miriam Makeba's music, ululation, maskandi-jazz, and acappella.
+Simphiwe Dana released her Kulture Noir album, which incorporated elements of afro-juju jazz guitarism by Kunle Ayo, harmonica played by Adam Glasser, Gordon Williams' funk afro-fusion reinterpretation of Miriam Makeba's music, ululation, maskandi-jazz, and a cappella.

 In 2011, Stimela's A Lifetime, album released in 2010, received the award for Best Adult Contemporary Album at the South African Music Awards.

 Themba Mkhize, (former member of afrofusion bands Bayete and Sakhile) served as the musical director for the stage play Kwela Bafana+.
 The production is set in the 1950s and highlights the "Sophiatown era".

 Between the 2010s and 2020s the musical style developed further into having doubly local and regional scenes as more musicians started to experiment with afrofusion.

 In 2012, Japanese musician Sakaki Mango fused Japanese vocals and the mbira, known as deza in South Africa, limba in Tanzania, timbili in Cameroon and likembe in Congo.